Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Algorithms to estimate Minkowski tensors

-Combination of Corollary~\ref{cor:approx} and Corollary~\ref{cor4.4:bound} finally yields the next result.
+Combination of Corollary~\ref{cor4.4:bound} and Corollary~\ref{cor:approx} finally yields the next result.
 It serves as a theoretical foundation for the approximation of surface tensors of finite unions of sets with positive reach via Corollary~\ref{cor:approx}.
-We remark that for any nonempty compact set $K\subset\R^d$, the finite set
+We remark that for any nonempty compact set $K\subset\R^d$, we can approximate it to arbitrary precision with a discrete set, for example, the finite set

 satisfies $d_H(K(n),K)\le \frac{1}{n}$.